GooeyComps/gooey-interpreter/documentation/source/Objects.rst

 TextBox
 =======

 TextBox objects create a space where users can type.
 When you create a TextBox with a *text* attribute, the value entered will appear as defualt text within the text box.

+When setting the *size* of the TextBox using integers for width and height, the integers will set the width and height by **character count**.
+For example, size 15 10 will create a TextBox 15 *characters* across, with ten *lines* of height.

+The smallest a TextBox can be is size 13 6.

 Example syntax::